viklc/nodegraphdesk/README.md

 ## Usage
 - To assign a node editor context to a desktop, press `M` while under nodegraph.
-- To remove the assignment, simply press `M` again.
+- To remove the assignment simply press `M` again.
 - You can change the hotkey by editing the `"assign_hotkey"` property in the `$NODEGRAPHDESK/nodegraphdesk_config.json` file.
 Alternatively you can use the `Assign Context` shelf tool, but you’ll need to set a hotkey for it first.
-You can find it under shelves `Nodegrapthdesk`.
+You can find it under shelves `Nodegraphdesk`.
 - When switching desktop for an another assignment, ensure that the nodegraph context you want to bind is not already assigned.
 If it is, you will be forced to reassign or remove the existing assignment.
 - To clear all assignments, you can press `Ctrl+Shift+M`.
 There is also a shelf tool for this.